MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define Z_MAX_POS 170
 {% endhighlight %}

-Usually the `MIN_POS` are left at 0 value and `MAX_POS` depends on your maximum travel.
-Setting this too high would risk the printer's carriage crashing to each ends.
-This needs to be set in conjunctin with home offset eeprom variable to work properly.
+Usually the `MIN_POS` are left at 0 value, then `MAX_POS` depends on your maximum travel.
+Setting the maximum too high risks the printer's carriage crashing into the corresponding end.
+This needs to be set in conjunction with the home offset eeprom variable to work properly.
 If you don't want to set using eeprom, you can fiddle with `MIN_POS` value above as a substitute to eeprom's Home Offset.

 {% panel info Home Offset %}
 Values are pulled from `MIN_POS`.
 Use `M206` from pronterface